ryanma/vue-bootstrap-autocomplete/README.md

 | `VueBootstrapTypeahead` | `VueBootstrapAutocomplete` |
 | `VueTypeaheadBootstrap` | `VueBootstrapAutocomplete` |

-The original projects lost its maintainers and we picked it up to keep it moving.
+The original projects lost its maintainers, and we picked it up to keep it moving.

 More info here if you're interested:
 * [vue-bootstrap-typeahead](https://github.com/alexurquhart/vue-bootstrap-typeahead/issues/60)